The Many Health Benefits of Pumpkin Seed Oil

 It is actually so good for the skin, some practitioners even recommend applying it directly to your face as a treatment.
 While people have reported positive results with this, taking the oil regularly would seem more important for skin health than going for the green face look.

-Your skin is one of the most obvious reflections on our health and nutritional intake and a good pumpkin seed oil like this can help play a part in improving that reflection.
+Your skin is one of the most obvious reflections on our health and nutritional intake and taking a good cold pressed pumpkin seed oil, like this one I use, can help play a part in improving that reflection.